Introduction to Workforce Dynamics

 • Thresholds can also be defined by users so that they can tailor alerts to their needs

-The benefits of Aura Workforce Dynamics then are clear: a) knowledge is power; b) proactivity vs reactivity; and c) user flexibility and customizability.
+The benefits of Aura Workforce Dynamics are clear: a) knowledge is power; b) proactivity vs reactivity; and c) user flexibility and customizability.

 Source: CNBC

-Lastly, different users will seek to track different metrics for different companies of interest depending on company-specific, industry-specific, and time period-specific circumstances – hence, we believe that a tool that enables customization will be able to better cater to these varied needs.
+Lastly, different users will seek to track different metrics for different companies of interest depending on company-specific, industry-specific, and time period-specific circumstances.
+Hence, we believe that a tool that enables customization will be able to better cater to these varied needs.

 How does Workforce Dynamics work in practice?